Complexity of Jelly-No and Hanano games with various constraints: JELLY with black jellies and no bound on the size of the board

-\begin{proof} Let M = (Q, $\Sigma$, $\Gamma$, $\delta$, q0, qf) be a non-deterministic Turing machine.
-Given input <J> of size n, M proceeds as follows: If <J> is not a level of \textsc{Jelly}, reject.
-Else, let J be the level of \textsc{Jelly} encoded by <J>.
-We consider the configuration graph of M: we represent each possible configuration of M in a directed graph such that there is a directed edge from configuration $u$ to $v$ if and only if $v$ is reachable from $u$ in only one step.
-Such a graph is exponential in n.
+Let $J$ be an instance of \textsc{Jelly} of size $n$.
+Clearly, any configuration of $J$ can be stored using polynomial space.
+Let $G = (V, E)$ be the configuration graph of $J$: we represent all possible configurations of $J$ in a directed graph such that $(u, v)$ is in $E$ if and only if one can go from $u$ to $v$ in one step, i.e. by moving one block.

-Solving J is equivalent to finding a path in the configuration graph between the initial configuration of the level and an accepting configuration.
-This corresponds to the graph reachability problem, which is known to be in NL in relation to the size of the graph.
-Observe that there is no need to explicitely draw the whole configuration graph, we only need to examine it state by state.
+Now, solving $J$ is equivalent to finding a path in $G$ between the initial configuration and a solution.
+There is no need to explicitely store the whole configuration graph as we can examine it step by step.
+This corresponds to the \textsc{ST-connectivity} problem, which is known to be in NL in relation to the size of the graph.

-Therefore \textsc{Jelly} is in NPSPACE and, by Savitch's theorem, since NPSPACE = PSPACE, \textsc{Jelly} $\in$ PSPACE.
+Since $G$ is exponential in $n$, \textsc{Jelly} is in NPSPACE.
+Besides, by Savitch's theorem \cite{Savitch} NPSPACE equals PSPACE.
+Therefore \textsc{Jelly} is in PSPACE.